Geometric energy transport and refrigeration with driven quantum dots: Refrigerator and heat pump

 In the limit $\dT \to 0$, both reservoirs become identical and the stationary current vanishes $I^{(0)}_{N/H\comR} \rightarrow 0$.
 Therefore, $\QR^{(0)} \rightarrow 0$, $\Weps^{(1)} \rightarrow 0$ and

 As a consequence, unlike for a Carnot cycle, the cooling power is non-zero and the coefficient of performance $\eta$ is finite when the temperature difference vanishes:

 for the desired sign of $\QR$ ($\QR > 0$ for refrigeration, $\QR < 0$ for heat pump), and $\eta = 0$ otherwise.
 However, in the limit of infinitely slow driving $\Omega \to 0$, namely a perfectly quasistatic cycle, $\eta$ becomes infinite like the Carnot efficiency.
-Equations \eq{heat_work_lim} and \eq{eta_lim} are crucial analytical results in the following, more detailed discussion of the dot acting as a refrigerator or heat pump: depending only on the driving amplitudes and well known equilibrium quantities ---charge fluctuations $\delnzsqeq$, Seebeck energy $\cEeq$ and charge rate divided by the driving frequency, $\gamceq/\Omega$--- \Eqs{heat_work_lim} and \eq{eta_lim} provide simple estimates of the device performance as a function of the system parameters.
+Equations \eq{heat_work_lim} and \eq{eta_lim} are crucial analytical results in the following, more detailed discussion of the dot acting as a refrigerator or heat pump: depending only on the driving amplitudes and well known equilibrium quantities ---charge fluctuations $\delnzsqeq$, Seebeck energy $\cEeq$ and the RC time scaled by the driving frequency, $\gamceq/\Omega$--- \Eqs{heat_work_lim} and \eq{eta_lim} provide simple estimates of the device performance as a function of the system parameters.